Share International: Share International Magazine

 Share International publishes a monthly magazine, also called Share International, which brings together ancient ways of knowing and contemporary thinking.
 It considers the causes underlying social, economic, political, and spiritual changes now occurring on a global scale, while seeking to inspire practical and compassionate action, such as activism, social justice, integrous journalism, as well as planetary healing.
+At present, the magazine is available for free on their international website at: share-international.org.

 Reception and criticisms

-According to the American religious scholar J. Gordon Melton, Creme's statements served as a catalyst for assessment of the New Age movement by Evangelical Christians.
+According to the American religious scholar J. Gordon Melton, Creme's statements served as a catalyst for assessment of the New Age movement by evangelical Christians.
 A week after the advertisements in 1982, other advertisements appeared in the Los Angeles Times denouncing Creme as an instrument of the Antichrist.
-Constance Cumbey (an Evangelical Christian and a Detroit area attorney and author) holds that "Maitreya" is a pseudonym for the Antichrist and regards Share International as an openly Luciferian movement.
-Other Christian Evangelicals distanced themselves from Cumbey's conspiracy theory.
+Constance Cumbey, an evangelical Christian lawyer and a fierce, early critic of the New Age Movement, held that "Maitreya" was a pseudonym for the Antichrist and regarded Share International as a "Luciferian movement" (as Creme claimed that Lucifer was the esoteric name of a great being who encompasses the human kingdom or the oversoul of humanity, while the Ageless Wisdom teachings refer to all "fallen angels" as great cosmic beings who literally sacrifice themselves to create lesser life forms, such as humanity).
+Other Christian evangelicals distanced themselves from Cumbey's conspiracy theory.

 British journalist Mick Brown wrote "I came to enjoy my talks with Mr. Creme.
 His stories of the Hierarchy, of hidden retreats in Tibet, of... the cogs... guiding the planet towards an age of harmony and enlightenment ..."
-He described Creme's claims as fantastic and outlandish.
+He described Creme as a humorous figure and his claims as fantastical.